minetest-mirrors/advtrains/advtrains_luaautomation/README.md

 	Command: `get_fc()`
 	Result: `{"", "foo!bar", "testing", "fc_1!fc_2!fc_3!?", "hello_world"}`

- - `set_fc(fc_list)`
+ - `set_fc(fc_list, reset_index)`
 	Overwrites the FC list according to a table `fc_list`.
 A false or nil entry will leave the wagon unaffected, however all others will be overwritten.
 	Useful for mass-programming freight trains that use FC-shunting instead of walking to each wagon individually.
+If the new FC entry for a wagon is shorter than the old entry, the index will clip to the last FC in the new entry.
+	If `reset_index` is true, all Current FC values will reset to the first entry in the list, instead of remaining at the current index.

 	Example: train has FC lists: `"", "foo!bar", "testing", "fc_1!fc_2!fc_3!?", "hello_world"`
 	Command: `set_fc({"", "foo!turtle", nil, "4tehlulz", false})`
 	Result: `""` `"foo!turtle"` `"testing"` `"4tehlulz"` `"hello_world"`